A Twickenham Walk

 Twickenham Film Studios location

-Go down Sandycoombe Road opposite
+Go down Sandycombe Road opposite

 Sandycoombe Lodge on the corner was the home of the artist JMW Turner from 1813-26.